nikitavoloboev/data/productivity/flow/Rules.md

 ## Stack Overflow CV
 - Only add repositories that are meaningful to the list
-- Keep the PDF CV up to date

 ## Reading books
 - Make notes as you read books